No Win, No Fee (818) 990-8300

 Discrimination & Retaliation

 It is important for you to get it on the record that you don't appreciate being discriminated against.
 If your supervisor is retaliating against you by further mistreating you at work, it is important that you document such retaliation and report that as well.
 File a complaint with your human resources department and report your employer to the Equal Employment Opportunity Commission (EEOC).
-Contact an experienced Los Angeles workplace discrimination lawyer who will fight to protect your rights every step of the way.

 What Steps Does a Discrimination Lawyer Take to Protect My Rights?